All Colors, TPU Flexible Filament 1.75mm 0.8kg/1.76lb

 - First Layer Settings: 100% Height.
 150% Width, 50% Speed

-- Disable Retraction: Should reduce oozing and stringing
+- Disable Retraction: Should reduce oozing and string

 - Increase Multiplier: 1.1, should increase bonding

 - Do not over extrude filament when loading.
-As soon as the filament start protruding from the nozzle, stop.
+As soon as the filament starts protruding from the nozzle, stop.
 Loading any faster will cause the filament to get caught in extruder gear.

 - Feed the filament directly to the extruder, and not through the feeder tube.
 This reduces back tension in the filament as well as drag, ensuring proper feeding.